nersent/qpace/README.md

 </div>

 **qPACE**: The Technical Analysis framework for Python and JavaScript, written in Rust, designed to be extremely fast.
-Everything you need in one place.
+Everything you need in one place - from research to production.

 ![backtest summary](/static/backtest_summary.png)